dib-lab/2022-paper-genomic-tax-redundancy/manuscript.md

 Conclusion of this results section (to go into discussion): it is not easy to identify individual genomes based on k-mers alone.

-### Many individual hashes are not taxon specific, but most species do
-    have perfectly informative k-mers.
+### Most species do have perfectly informative hashes.

 We next ask, if we see a k-mer from the reference database in a metagenome, what is the likelihood that we can uniquely pinpoint a